Best AI Robo-Advisor Alternatives for Retirees in 2026

 - The catch: It is honestly not a retirement-income planner: it does not manage money, model withdrawals, or build a decumulation plan, it sits on top of your broker (so you need an account), it is not hands-off, and it frames returns as window returns rather than a full income picture.

 Being honest about the fit: Walnut is a research-and-chat layer, not a managed account and not a planner.
 It does not manage money, model withdrawals, or build a decumulation plan, it sits on top of your broker (so you need an account), it is not hands-off, and because broker feeds rarely pass cost basis it frames returns as window returns rather than a full income picture.
-What it does well is let a retiree who already self-manages a broker account ask plain-language questions about what they hold, build thematic baskets, and keep control: it is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.
+What it does well is let a retiree who already self-manages a broker account ask plain-language questions about what they hold, build thematic portfolios, and keep control: it is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.

 Which to use for what